| |

 Colored Dyed Salt Writing-Trays

-How to make at home DIY colored dyed salt tracing and writing tray in no time for preschoolers to practice letter formation and refine fine motor control.
+How to make at-home DIY colored dyed salt tracing and writing trays in no time for preschoolers to practice letter formation and refine fine motor control | FREE Printable.

-Here is how to make DIY colored dyed salt writing-trays to help your little one work on letter formation.
+Here is how to make DIY colored dyed salt writing trays to help your little one work on letter formation.
 If you have never heard of a tracing/writing tray, it is a tray or a shallow container with a layer of salt, sand, rice, grain, or other sensory filler.
-Children use their finger(s) to practice pre-writing strokes and lines or practice forming letters, words, numbers, or even shapes.
-It is much easier for early writers to trace in salt than to hold a pencil and write/trace with it.
-Most importantly, by adding a sensory dimension to the activity, a child is utilizing and refining the sense of touch, creating better and stronger synaptic connections within the developing brain.

-Colored Dyed Salt Tracing | Writing-Trays
+Colored Dyed Salt Tracing | Writing Trays

 Colored Dyed Salt Writing Tracing Sensory Trays